electricbookworks/electric-book-workflow/_site/README.md

 These are the key components in our workflow:

-*	Content in plain-text, formatted as kramdown-based markdown
+*	Content in plain-text, formatted as kramdown-flavoured markdown
 *	GitHub for version control
 *	Jekyll for converting the markdown into HTML
 *	CSS stylesheets for each output format